schemaorg/schemaorg/RELEASING.md

 See [SOFTWARE_README.md](SOFTWARE_README.md) for commandline scripts.
 This document covers the larger release process.

-<span style="color: red">Note:</span> These instructions assume the user has sufficient permissions for both github functions and Google Cloud Appengine deployments.
+**Note**:  These instructions assume the user has sufficient permissions for both github functions and Google Cloud Appengine deployments.

-0-a) Technical pre-conditions for release.
+**Technical pre-conditions for release**

 Overview